EpiGenomicsCode/JetstreamAF/README.md

 This repository contains scripts and instructions for running AlphaFold on Jetstream at Indiana University.

+### Directory Structure

+- `FASTA_Temp/`: Place your input FASTA files in this directory.
+The script will process all `.fa` files in this directory.
+- `OUTPUT/`: The results of AlphaFold runs will be stored here.

+### run_alphafold.sh

+This script automates the process of running AlphaFold for multiple input sequences.
+Here's what it does:

+1. Sets up necessary directories and log files.
+2. Iterates through all `.fa` files in the `FASTA_Temp/` directory.
+3. For each file:
+   - Checks if MSA has already been generated (looks for `features.pkl`).
+   - If not, runs the MSA generation script (`run_alphafold-msa_2.3.1.py`).
+   - Runs the GPU prediction script (`run_alphafold-gpu_2.3.2.py`).
+   - Logs CPU and GPU usage during the run.
+   - Records execution times for both MSA generation and GPU prediction.

+To run the script:

 ## Setup Instructions

 1. Download the Singularity image: